TheRealGramdalf/xda-archive/Asus/Transformer Pad/TF700T/guides/[HOWTO] Unlock TF700T in 2020.md

     The device must be rooted.
 KingoRoot (the app) worked for me.

+Note: For one user, the kingoRoot app didn't work on their TF700T - they needed to use the [windows version](https://github.com/TheRealGramdalf/xda-archive/tree/main/Asus/Transformer%20Pad/TF700T/resources/KingoRoot_TF700T.exe).

     Download the unlock bundle from the link below.

     Copy both apks to /system/app, change the permission to 0644